Bahaeeddine15/Bahaeeddine15/README.md

 **Project Lead & Backend Developer Intern**

-- Led backend development of the CODE212 platform.
+- Led the development of the CODE212 platform.
 - Developed backend features using Laravel and SQL.
 - Collaborated with the development team throughout the project lifecycle.